alastairpatrick/qos/README.md

 ### Atomics

-These are atomic only with respect to multiple tasks running on the same core but not between tasks running on different cores or with ISRs.
-Atomics run wholly in thread mode and incur no supervisor call overhead.
+These are atomic only with respect to multiple tasks running on the same core but not between tasks running on different cores or between ISRs.
+There is support for atomicity between tasks and ISRs running on the same core.
+Atomics do not incur no supervisor call overhead.

 ```c
 typedef volatile int32_t qos_atomic32_t;